emacsmirror/bible-gateway/README.md

 <p align="center">
   <h3 align="center">bible-gateway: A BibleGateway client for Emacs</h3>
   <p align="center">
-    <b>bible-gateway</b> is a simple Emacs package that fetches the verse of the day, as well as any requested verse, passage, and chapter in both text and audio format from https://BibleGateway.com
+    <b>bible-gateway</b> is a simple Emacs package that fetches the
+    verse of the day from https://biblegateway.com, inserts Bible passages at point, and opens audio chapters in your web browser.
     <br />
   </p>
 </p>